lucymarnell/city_comparison/js/README.md

-# Put the JavaScript code you write in this folder
+This folder includes the JavaScript code to create the visualizations.